How to Harvest Chaga

 Chaga grows in all shapes & sizes on the outside of the birch trees it infects.
 However, you'll typically see it in the form of a dome, cone, and horn with crusty ridges.

-The outside part, named the Sclerotium, is black, cracked and very hard (figure 1).
-The softer inside is a yellow/brown color (figure 2).
+The outside part, named the Sclerotium, is black, cracked and very hard.
+You'll notice that it resembles burnt charcoal (Fig 1).

 Fig 2.
 The interior has a rusty yellow-brown color